ronitray95/distributed_iot_app_deployment_platform/README.md

 # Team individual codes

-All team specific codes are kept in individual folders
+- All team specific codes are kept in individual folders
+- `platform` folder contains the main platform code.